5hubh4m/homespan-thermostat/README.md

 ```

 The latter will promt you for the OTA password.
 The default OTA password for HomeSpan is `homespan-ota`.
-It is recommended that you change it using the `O` command of the
+It is recommended that you change it in the source code (see below) or using the `O` command of the
 [HomeSpan CLI](https://github.com/HomeSpan/HomeSpan/blob/master/docs/CLI.md).

 ## Configuration and Usage